royerlab/napari-chatgpt/README.md

 https://user-images.githubusercontent.com/1870994/235771093-85a751c8-cc5a-4685-b40a-acdf81f0e5c9.mp4

 ##
 This video demonstrates that Omega understand many aspects of the napari viewer API.
 It can switch viewing modes, translate layers, etc... :

 https://user-images.githubusercontent.com/1870994/235771129-db095c1f-56f7-4bb9-9bff-ef57ce66387b.mp4

 ##
-I never thought this one would work: I ask napari to open in napari a mp4 video from a url and then use OpenCV to detect people.
+I never thought this one would work: I ask Omega to open in napari a mp4 video from a URL and then use OpenCV to detect people.
 It does it.
-But the one thing that Omega does not know is that creating a layer for each frame of the video is not a practical idea.
-Not clear what happenbed to the collors though.
-Probably an RGB ordering or format issue.
+But the one thing that Omega does not know is that creating a layer for each frame of the video is not a practical approach.
+Not clear what happened to the colors though.
+Probably an RGB ordering or format issue:

 https://user-images.githubusercontent.com/1870994/235771146-ced45353-4886-42cb-b48f-3ce0859ed434.mp4